Accessibility Statement

 Links that are broken or have non-accessible formatting

-We scan the site weekly for broken links, and look to fix them as soon as they are identified.
+We scan the site monthly for broken links, and look to fix them as soon as they are identified.

 Non-accessible images or video